RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Stopping the Enterprise Server**

 You can stop the BANKDEMO server from within Server Explorer.
-You can leave it running though, if you wish to continue this tutorial.
+You can leave it running if you want to continue this tutorial.
+To stop the server, right-click the Bankdemo server and select **Stop**.

 **Note:** In production, enterprise servers are long-running processes that are usually run for many months without stopping and starting.